checklist/checklist-support/docs/mobile/checklist/task.md

 ![Checklist Task Zoom](/assets/images/mobile/checklist-zoom-subtask.png)

 ## Priority
-You can mark a task priority as: Low, Medium or High.
+You can mark a task priority as: Low, Medium, or High.
 Once selected, this priority is shown with a colored ! on the task itself (tip: click on the ! to change it directly without having to open the task menu):

 ![Checklist Task Priority](/assets/images/mobile/task-priority.png)